alexbecker/prompt-injection/paper.typ

 - Qwen2.5-7B-Instruct @qwen2024v25
 - Qwen3-8B @qwen2025v3 (in non-thinking mode)

-== Prompts
+== System and User Prompts

 Since our detection method only looks at the first $j$ tokens for some small $j$, we focus on rules that clearly affect the first few tokens of output.
 A natural class of system prompts to use for this take the form `[general preamble].
 If [rule], then reply "[refusal]"` or grammatically equivalent.
 We created a dataset of variations of this prompt format and applicable rules with the help of GPT-4o, which can be found in Appendix 1, Table 4.
-We used "Unable" as the refusal string, which is a single token when it appears at the beginning of the assistant response portion of the chat template for all 4 test models.
+We used "Unable" as the refusal string, which is a single token when it appears at the beginning of the output portion of the chat template for all 4 test models.

 Benign prompts were selected from a previously published dataset of benign and malicious prompts @ivry2025sentinel.
 Separately, a hand-crafted list of 60 "barely benign" prompts was prepared to evaluate the method's robustness, which differ from malicious prompts by the addition of a few tokens.
+These are similar to prompt injections in that they are a set of additional tokens which cause the rule not to be enforced.
 Malicious prompts needed to be tailored for each rule, so we created a new dataset with suggestions generated by GPT-4o.

 For each model and rule, we tested the ability the model to refuse our "malicious" test inputs when given the rule but allow them when given the corresponding null rule.
 For each model, we only test rules which refuse with at least 50% probability with the rule, and with at most 10% probability with the null rule.
 For "barely benign" prompts, we only test those which are refused by the model being evaluated with at most 10% probability and which have malicious variants refused with at least 50% probability.

 These new datasets and their refusal probabilities are available in our public repository.